Engine compression problems can create a misfire condition. Engine compression problems can also cause the engine to not start.

 Symptoms Of Engine Compression Problems

-Engine compression problems fall into two major categories.
-Either the engine runs but runs with a misfire (or a rough idle).
-Or the engine doesn't start.
+- Cylinder misfire: The engine runs but with a misfire (or a rough idle).

-Whether you're testing a misfire condition or a 'cranks but does not start' problem on your 2.5L Ford Ranger (Mazda B2500), this tutorial will help you find out if it's due to engine compression problems.
+So whether you're chasing down a cylinder misfire or a no-start issue on your 2.5L Ford Ranger (Mazda B2500), this tutorial will help you confirm if low engine compression is the culprit.

 Which Compression Tester Should I Buy?